Association of Professional Recording Services

 The Association of Professional Recording Services (APRS) is a trade association for the audio industry in the United Kingdom.

 Overview

-The APRS has a strong presence within the industry and lobby on behalf of their members for the best environment possible to be working in.
-Their members are involved in all aspects of the audio field, including recording studios, post-production houses.
-They are providers of education and training, as well as record producers, audio engineers and manufacturers.
-The APRS also have relationships with other organisations and industry bodies to cater to their members interests.
+The APRS is present within the British audio industry and lobbies on behalf of their members for a positive working environment.
+Their members are involved in many aspects of the audio field, including recording studios and post-production houses.
+They provide education and training, as well as record production, audio engineering and manufacturing.
+The APRS also has relationships with other organisations and industry bodies synchronizing with their members interests.